Learn how to make the BEST Fresh Tomato Sauce!

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-You have to try this mouthwatering homemade Tomato Sauce!
-It really doesn't get any more simple or satisfying, and I can't think of a better way to show off tomatoes fresh from the garden (or farmers market).
+You are going to love this homemade Pasta Sauce!
+It really doesn't get any simpler or more satisfying, and I can't think of a better way to show off tomatoes fresh from the garden (or farmers market).

-If you're intimidated by making homemade pasta sauce, this recipe is a great place to start.
-The ingredients are minimal, the technique is simple, and the results are so good.
+If you're intimidated by making homemade sauces, making Tomato Sauce from fresh tomatoes is a great place to start.
+The ingredients are minimal, the technique is simple, and the results are mouthwateringly delicious.

 Ingredients